Neva Patterson: Career

 Patterson portrayed Ma Ketchum in Nichols, Maggie McCloud in The Governor & J.J., Ilene in the NBC drama Berringer's, and Margaret Brimble in Doc Elliott on ABC.
 She also hosted the game show Manhattan Honeymoon on ABC.
 Her other television credits included Cagney and Lacey, in which she played Muriel Lacey, and as Eleanor Dupres in V, which she reprised in V: The Final Battle.
-She made guest appearances on Appointment with Adventure, The Defenders, Ben Casey, Maude, Family, Ironside, Charlie's Angels, Barnaby Jones, The Dukes of Hazzard, The Waltons, The Rockford Files, In the Heat of the Night and St. Elsewhere.
+She made guest appearances on Appointment with Adventure, New Comedy Showcase, The Defenders, Ben Casey, Maude, Family, Ironside, Charlie's Angels, S.W.A.T., Barnaby Jones, The Dukes of Hazzard, The Waltons, The Rockford Files, In the Heat of the Night and St. Elsewhere.

 Personal life

 Patterson initially married Thomas Gallagher, and they divorced in 1948.
 On March 22, 1953, she married Michael Ellis March; they divorced in 1956.
 She married James Lee on September 15, 1957, and they remained wed until he died in 2002.

 Death

 On December 14, 2010, Patterson died from complications from a broken hip at age 90.